ckeditor/ckeditor5/docs/framework/development-tools/package-generator/javascript-package.md

 ├─ lang
 │  └─ contexts.json        # Entries used for creating translations.
 ├─ sample
-│  ├─ dll.html             # The editor initialized using the DLL builds.
+│  ├─ (*) dll.html         # The editor initialized using the DLL builds.
 │  ├─ index.html           # The sample file.
 │  └─ ckeditor.js          # The editor initialization script.
+├─ scripts
+│  └─ build-dist.mjs       # Script responsible for building the plugin.
 ├─ src
 │  ├─ pluginname.js        # The plugin with example functionality.
-│  ├─ index.js             # The modules exported by the package when using the DLL builds.
+│  ├─ index.js             # The modules exported by the package.
 │  └─ **/*.js              # All JavaScript source files should be saved here.
 ├─ tests
 │  ├─ pluginname.js